euro-cordex/jsc-cordex/README.md

 # Permissions, co-existing data from different CORDEX initiatives

-Shared read and individual write-access, ownerhsip and provenance and separation of the different CORDEX initiatives, which store data on jsc-cordex, is via Linux group membership(s):
+Shared read and individual write-access, ownership and provenance and separation of the different CORDEX initiatives, which store data on jsc-cordex, is via Linux group membership(s):